yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 Search for [your information](https://www.unitedstatesphonebook.com/search.php).
 If your address is listed and you want it removed, enter the telephone number and zip code listed on the above site [in this page](https://www.unitedstatesphonebook.com/contact.php).

-### UnMask
+### ☠ 💐 UnMask
-Search for [your information](https://unmask.com/).
-Once you find your entry, go to the [opt out form](https://unmask.com/opt-out/) where you'll enter your name, city, and state.
-They'll send a confirmation email with a link to finish the removal process.
-You'll need to solve a couple captchas along the way.
+Look for [your contact info](https://unmask.com/opt-out/).
+If it shows up, select your record for removal.
+You will need to fill out your name and email and solve a captcha.
+You will receive an email which will require you to confirm your opt-out request.

 ### USA People Search
 Find and [remove your information](https://www.usa-people-search.com/manage).